alae69/f-6989/replit.md

-# BlueBay - Vacation Rental Platform
+# BayHaven - Vacation Rental Platform

 ## Overview

-BlueBay is a modern vacation rental platform built for coastal properties.
+BayHaven is a modern vacation rental platform built for coastal properties.
 The application is a full-stack web application that combines a React frontend with an Express.js backend, utilizing PostgreSQL for data persistence through Drizzle ORM.

 ## System Architecture